zoerbd/zosh/README.md

 # zosh
-Trying to write a posix shell.
+Wrote a small posix shell for educational purposes.

 # Build and install